nishitha09/.net/README.md

 ![image](https://user-images.githubusercontent.com/97939491/157170234-ad3ca513-c157-4bd5-9963-f5e7ea6a70a7.png)

-C# PROGRAM TO REVERSE THE NUMBER
+C# PROGRAM TO REVERSE THE NUMBER:

 using System;